PKU-MARL/DexterousHands/README.md

 ## The Team

-DexterousHands is a PKU-MARL project under the leadership of Dr. [Yaodong Yang](https://www.yangyaodong.com/), it is currently maintained by [Yuanpei Chen](https://github.com/cypypccpy) and [Shengjie Wang](https://github.com/Shengjie-bob).
+Bi-DexHands is a PKU-MARL project under the leadership of Dr. [Yaodong Yang](https://www.yangyaodong.com/), it is currently maintained by [Yuanpei Chen](https://github.com/cypypccpy) and [Shengjie Wang](https://github.com/Shengjie-bob).

 It must be mentioned that in our development process, we mainly refer to the following two open source repositories: